On $\gamma_5$ schemes and the interplay of SMEFT operators in the Higgs-gluon coupling: Conclusions

 We validated the relations between the parameters in the different schemes using some UV models, as detailed in Sec.~\ref{sec:matching}.
 These simplified UV models support the expectation that the physical result does not depend on the scheme used for $\gamma_5$, if such scheme is used consistently.
 However, we remark that this holds for a top-down approach, in which the EFT (in this case, the SMEFT) is used as an intermediate step.

 In the context of the SMEFT with a new physics scale $\Lambda \sim 1\, \text{TeV}$, the finite terms in the matrix element can be of the same size as the logarithmically enhanced contributions, and thus can be phenomenologically relevant \cite{Alasfar:2022zyr}.
 For this reason, deriving a connection between the two schemes is very desirable in the perspective of a global fit, where the observables may be computed in different schemes.
 To this aim, Eqs.~(\ref{eq:CtGMap}-\ref{eq:mtMap}) represent a first effort in the direction of a comprehensive map between the two schemes.
+We remark that the continuation scheme for $\gamma_5$ is only one of the calculational choices that could affect the intepretation of SMEFT fits from a bottom-up point of view (see e.g. Refs.~\cite{Corbett:2021cil,Martin:2023fad,Aebischer:2023djt}).

 Lastly, we have observed that the interplay of four-top and other SMEFT operators cannot be fully understood in terms of the canonical SMEFT power counting, as in some cases operators that are expected to contribute to different orders based on this counting cannot be treated independently.
 When the canonical power counting is supplemented by a loop counting like the one discussed in Ref.~\cite{Buchalla:2022vjp}, the observed interplay is more naturally accounted for, under the generic assumption of weakly-coupled and renormalisable UV theories.
 Furthermore, when the loop counting is considered, the shifts we have presented can be of the same order of magnitude as the Wilson coefficients themselves (see Eq.~\eqref{eq:CtGMap}).
 As a consequence, experimental constraints on the determination of Wilson coefficients of loop-generated operators (like $\coeff{tG}{}$ in this paper) could be interpreted as suffering from large uncertainties, if scheme-dependent contributions from tree-level-generated chiral operators entering at higher explicit loop orders are omitted (in our case, four-top and $\psi^2 \phi^2 D$ operators).
 This points to the necessity of selecting operators contributing to a physical process such that loop counting and canonical-dimension counting are combined, even though it implies assumptions on the UV completion.
 In any case, a detailed documentation of continuation and renormalisation scheme choices used in EFT calculations and fits of Wilson coefficients is highly recommended.